nginxinc/nginx-gateway-fabric/docs/resource-validation.md

       Section Name:  http
 ```

-> Make sure that the reported observed generation is the same as the resource generation.
+> Make sure the reported observed generation is the same as the resource generation.

 The remaining part of this document describes each step in detail with examples of how validation errors are reported.